Polska / małopolskie

 |Other names:||Krakau [j.niemiecki]|

-The city of Kraków is the administration center of Małopolska (Lesser Poland) Province and has more than 750 thousand inhabitants (2007).
-It lies on both banks of the Vistula River, at the periphery of the Kraków-Częstochowa Upland, Niecka Nidziańska and Brama Krakowska micro regions and Sandomierz Valley.
+Kraków (Cracow) – a city in southern Poland, Małopolska Province, Kraków County.
+It is located 295 km southwest of Warsaw.
+It lies on both banks of the Vistula River, at the peripheries of the Kraków-Częstochowa Upland, the Nidziańska Syncline, the Brama Krakowska and Sandomierz Valley.

 In 1275, Duke Bolesław Wstydliwy chartered the city on Magdeburg Rights, which meant exempting the settlers and investors from taxes.
 This attracted a large number of settlers, mostly Germans, but also Jews, who found here particularly favorable conditions.
 A mention of a Jewish quarter in Kraków comes from the year 1304.
 The first Jewish institutions, a synagogue, bathhouse and hospital, were located in the vicinity of present Św.
 Anny Street (then called Żydowska (Jewish) Street).